jacquev6/QuadProgMm/README.rst

 Introduction
 ============

+*QuadProgMm* is a C++ library providing a domain specific language to express `Quadratic programming <http://en.wikipedia.org/wiki/Quadratic_programming>`_ problems as literal C++ equations on named variables.

-`Quadratic programming <http://en.wikipedia.org/wiki/Quadratic_programming>`_ problems are generally specified using matrices and vectors, because it is the generic mathematical form used by resolution algorithms.
+These problems are generally specified using matrices and vectors, because it is the generic mathematical form used by resolution algorithms.
-*QuadProgMm* is a C++ library providing a domain specific language to specify them as literal C++ equations on named variables.
+This is sometime tedius, and *QuadProgMm* tries to fix that.

-Note that *QuadProgMm* does *not* implement the arguably complex algorithms for solving these problems and delegates all the hard work to `QuadProg++ <https://github.com/liuq/QuadProgpp>`_, by Luca Di Gaspero.
+Note that *QuadProgMm* does *not* implement the arguably complex linear algebra algorithms for solving these problems and delegates all that hard work to `QuadProg++ <https://github.com/liuq/QuadProgpp>`_, by Luca Di Gaspero.

 It's licensed under the `MIT license <http://choosealicense.com/licenses/mit/>`__.
 Its `documentation <http://jacquev6.github.io/QuadProgMm>`__